MMZK1526/Haskell-RM/README.md

 Let us refer back to the machine that has n + 2 lines and produces 2n.
 It takes 2n + 4 steps to execute: each line except the first is reached twice plus the final implicit Halt.
 Now assume `W` is computable by a machine `R` with `l` lines, using the same construction for `R'` in the Busy Beaver proof, we end up with a machine with 2l + 10 lines and 2(l + 7) + 2(2l + 10) + X + 2 steps of execution, where X is the number of steps for `R` with input 2l + 10.
 Therefore the number of steps for `R'` is at least `X + 1 >= W(2l + 10) + 1`.
 However, `W(2l + 10)` is by definition the upper bound of number of steps `R'` could take, contradiction.

-It is time to discuss the famous Halting Problem.
+It is time to discuss the famous **Halting Problem**.
 Simply speaking, we would like to know if a Register Machine would terminate under a given input.
 While we can easily "eye-ball" simple machines to know if it halts, there is no general algorithm that can determine ternimation for any Register Machines.
 In other words, the Halting Problem is undecidable.

 We can define a function `H` that takes the list encoding of the Gödel number of a machine as well as a series of arguments, returning 1 if the input machine terminates with the input arguments, otherwise 0.
 Clearly, `H` is a total function.